congruence-engine/universal-ner-with-gliner/README.md

 # Universal Named Entity Recognition (NER) with GLiNER

 ## Short summary
-This repo is intended to share the Congruence Engine’s experiments with fine-tuning a version of the GLiNER (Generalist and Lightweight Model for Named Entity Recognition) model.
-This model is part of a new wave of NER models commonly referred to as ‘Universal NER’ – the key distinction from traditional NER being that the model is not restricted to previously established entity types, but can entities based on user-defined labels.
+This repo is intended to share the Congruence Engine’s experiments with fine-tuning a version of the [GLiNER (Generalist and Lightweight Model for Named Entity Recognition)](https://github.com/urchade/GLiNER) model.
+This model is part of a new wave of NER models commonly referred to as ‘Universal NER’ – the key distinction from traditional NER being that the model is not restricted to previously established entity types, but can extract entities based on user-defined labels.